dabear/torrentstatus/README.md

 c:\python33\python -m torrentstatus.settings
   ```

-A new config.ini file will be created at %HOMEPATH%\\.config\Torrentstatus
+A new config.ini and torrentlabels.ini file will be created.
+The path will

-Edit this file, add your settings for sending email and your nma api key ( https://www.notifymyandroid.com/account.jsp)
+Edit config.ini to enable sending emails when a torrent starts or completes.
+Edit torrentlabels.ini to set labels on new torrents based on criterias defined in that file.

 ## Usage
 - Add this to uTorrents "run program when torrent changes status" config: